Manage QnA Maker resources

 After deployment is completed, you'll see the following resources created in your subscription:

-The resource with the Cognitive Services type has your subscription keys.
+The resource with the Azure AI services type has your subscription keys.

 Upgrade Azure resources

 When you want to have more questions and answers in your knowledge base, beyond your current tier, upgrade your QnA Maker service pricing tier.

 Go to your QnA Maker resource in the Azure portal, and select Pricing tier.